GoogleChrome/web.dev/src/site/content/en/blog/how-to-report-metrics/index.md

     or timestrips of your website's loading behavior, preferably in comparison to competitors.
 WebPageTest [can create
     these](https://www.webpagetest.org/video/) very easily and automatically.
--   Performance can also be fun - maybe a [game based on an individual Lighthouse report](https://g.co/perfgame) can reach audiences which can't be reached by pure reports and metrics?
+-   Performance can also be fun — maybe a [game based on an individual Lighthouse report](https://g.co/perfgame) can reach audiences which can't be reached by pure reports and metrics?

 ## Recap

-This guide explains why the selection of metrics and how they are reported and handled is as important as the measurement and optimization itself - or even more.
-Make sure to prefer percentiles or disctributions over averages, be cautious of just bounce rate or relative conversion rate as impact measures, and make sure that metrics are easy to understand and tangible for stakeholders across the company.
+This guide explains why the selection of metrics, and how they are reported and handled, is as important as the measurement and optimization itself — or even more.
+Make sure to prefer percentiles or distributions over averages, be cautious of using just bounce rate or relative conversion rate as impact measures, and make sure that metrics are easy to understand and tangible for stakeholders across the company.
 Establishing a performance culture is also an important step towards a well performing e-commerce site.